streamlit/streamlit/docs/getting_started.md

 streamlit.text("Welcome to Streamlit.")
 ```

 There are times when you need more than plain text.
 With [`streamlit.markdown`](https://streamlit.io/secret/docs/api/text.html#streamlit.text) you can write content for your report in [Github-flavored markdown](https://github.github.com/gfm/).
-This method is perfect for when you need to empahize text with bold or italics, or add a link to related documentation.
+This method is perfect for when you need to emphasize text with bold or italics, or add a link to related documentation.

 ```python
 streamlit.markdown("**NOTE:** Markdown is perfect for when you want to *empahsize* elements in your report.")